 About Clark State

-Clark State offers more than 125 degrees, including registered nursing, licensed practical nursing, general transfer (AS and AA), and social services technology.
+Clark State offers more than 125 degrees, including registered nursing, licensed practical nursing, general transfer (A.S. and A.A.), and social services technology.
 Online classes are available.
 Campuses can be found in Springfield, Beavercreek, Bellefontaine, and Xenia.
 The Performing Arts Center is located in Springfield.
 Articulation agreements are in place with nearly 25 universities, including 40 with Wright State.
+More than 175 Clark State students transferred to Wright State from Spring 2017 through Spring 2019.
 For more information, check clarkstate.edu.

 To increase access and affordability for a college education, Wright State and Clark State offer the Wright Path partnership program.
 Go to our community college partnerships overview page to learn all about the benefits of the Wright Path program.